-- Overseas Line Managers: To the Country Director - Country Directors: To the Regional Director and the Concern Worldwide Internal Auditor. - Regional Directors: To the Overseas Director, the Finance Director and other Directors as appropriate. - SMT Members: To the Chief Executive and / or Chairperson and the Concern Worldwide Internal Auditor. - Concern Worldwide Internal Auditor: To the CEO, COO, Chair of the Audit & Risk Committee, and the most senior executive in any subsidiary or affiliate that may be directly impacted. - UK Executive Director: To the Concern Worldwide CEO, COO and Chair of the UK Audit & Finance Committee. - Country Manager Korea: To the Concern Worldwide CEO, COO and the Chair of the Korean Board.
+- Overseas Line Managers: To the Country Director - Country Directors: To the Regional Director and the Concern Worldwide Head of Internal Audit and Investigations . - Regional Directors: To the Overseas Director, the Finance Director and other Directors as appropriate. - Line managers based in Ireland, UK, South Korea and USA: To the relevant SMT member and the Concern Worldwide Head of Internal Audit and Investigations. - SMT Members: To the Chief Executive and / or Chairperson and the Concern Worldwide Head of Internal Audit and Investigations . - Concern Worldwide Internal Auditor: To the CEO, COO, Chair of the Audit & Risk Committee, and the most senior executive in any subsidiary or affiliate that may be directly impacted. - UK Executive Director: To the Concern Worldwide CEO, COO and Chair of the UK Audit & Finance Committee. - Country Manager Korea: To the Concern Worldwide CEO, COO and the Chair of the Korean Board.